We offer the following services:

 For all events taking place at Merryman Station we ask that you chose your caterer from our list of vendors (all other vendors are just suggestions), who are both the crème de la crème and familiar with our venue.
 You are more than welcome to choose your caterer outside of our list, however that will be a $100 fee.
 EXCEPTION: Any food trucks that are not listed on vendor list can be run by management and be waived of the $100 fee.

 The Book Club at merryman station

 The Book Club at Merryman Station seeks to connect with ladies from all walks of life and backgrounds.
 We are simply real women, with real problems, doing real life, and needing a real God.
 We will journey through a book together for fellowship, fun and friendship.
 This is a laid back environment where you come as you can, just as you are.
-Flip flops and wet hair welcome.
-Reserve your book below and be prepared to be refreshed!
+Register below and be prepared to be refreshed!

 Located in Exeter, Merryman Station is the Central Valley's Premier Event Venue and Local Artist Marketplace.

 Along the 198 just outside of Exeter, there are two notable landmarks: the citrus orchards and one particularly rustic building.
 In the last year, decade and even century, this wooden building has found itself in varying conditions and states of operation.
 Some might remember it most recently as the restaurant Orange Blossom Junction, or perhaps even under another name from one of the many businesses that came before.

 When Orange Blossom Junction closed in 2012, the building – isolated from neighboring Exeter and Visalia – quickly took on the air of a structure better suited for a ghost town.
 That it had ever been a bustling restaurant was a distant memory.